-It creates job and learning opportunities
+It creates jobs and learning opportunities

-If you are from the Tang Hall area, become a member of the Tang Hall Food Coop!
-We need help growing food, running the shop, and making decisions about the project - local people can shape what we are doing and how we are doing it - it is a cooperative after all!
-We usually meet twice a week (see the calendar) and work together on the growing beds, cook lunch in the container, run the shop and plan events.
-Don't worry if you've never done anything like this before, all you need to be is interested and willing to help - everyone can offer something worthwhile to the cooperative.
+If you're from the Tang Hall area, become a member of the Tang Hall Food Co-op!
+We need help growing food, running the shop, and making decisions about the project; we want local people to shape what we're doing and how we're doing it - it is a co-operative after all!
+We usually meet twice a week (see the calendar) and work together on the growing beds; we cook lunch in the container, run the shop and plan events.
+Don't worry if you've never done anything like this before, you simply need to be interested and willing to help.
+Everyone can offer something worthwhile to the co-operative.

-We cook in the shipping container shop on selected Thursdays from 10am (see the calendar), then, we eat!
-We cook with organic food we've grown ourselves or locally grown organic food purchased from Joe (Food Circle York) and bits and pieces from the shop.
-We want people to know about all the interesting ways you can cook seasonal and local vegetables and we have can help you to do this.
-Even if you don't want to cook, you can still come along, and enjoy a sociable lunch with us at 12:30/1pm.
-Sharing a meal is one of the best ways to find some common ground - people from all walks of life come to the community centre, and everyone's got a story to tell.
+We cook in the shipping container shop on selected Thursdays from 10am (see the calendar)...then, we eat!
+We cook with organic food we've grown ourselves, or locally grown organic food purchased from Joe (Food Circle York), and bits and pieces from the shop.
+We want people to learn about all the interesting ways you can cook seasonal vegetables; we can even help you do this.
+Even if you don't want to cook, you can still come along and enjoy a sociable lunch with us at 12:30/1pm.
+Sharing a meal is one of the best ways to find common ground - people from all walks of life come to the community centre and everyone's got a story to tell.

-We get fresh, local organic veg every week, and it's available on a pay as you feel basis.
-As we expand, so will our stock of dried wholefoods so you can buy all of your food locally, ethically and sustainably.
-The prices will be good, as we will be buying in bulk at wholesale prices (from ethical suppliers), and passing those savings on to you, by selling at the same wholesale prices but in small quantities.
+We source fresh, local, organic vegetables every week, and make it available to everyone on a 'pay as you feel' basis.
+As we expand, so will our stock of dried wholefoods, which means you can buy all your food locally, ethically and sustainably.
+Our prices are very fair; we buy in bulk at wholesale prices from ethical suppliers then sell the same produce on to you in smaller quantities at cost price.
 Tang Hall residents can apply for a membership card with additional benefits.
-All the produce will be carefully sourced, and we won't be using plastic packaging.
-We will also have recipe cards to help you make the most of the seasonal vegetables.
+All produce is carefully sourced, and we don't use plastic packaging.
+We also have recipe cards to help you make the most of seasonal vegetables.
 See our shop opening hours on the calendar.